-September 23, 2020
+November 19, 2020

-OFFICE OF THE MAYOR CITY AND COUNTY OF HONOLULU EMERGENCY ORDER NO. 2020-27 (COVID-19 [Novel Coronavirus])
+OFFICE OF THE MAYOR CITY AND COUNTY OF HONOLULU EMERGENCY ORDER NO. 2020-30 (COVID-19 [Novel Coronavirus])

-HONOLULU'S COVID-19 RECOVERY FRAMEWORK: ORDER IMPLEMENTING TIER 1
+HONOLULU'S COVID-19 RECOVERY FRAMEWORK: AMENDED AND RESTATED ORDER IMPLEMENTING TIER 2

 By the authority vested in me as Mayor of the City and County of Honolulu (the "City") pursuant to Revised Charter of the City and County of Honolulu 1973 (2017 Edition), as amended; the Revised Ordinances of the City and County of Honolulu 1990, as amended; the Hawai'i Revised Statutes, as amended ("Haw.
-Rev. Stat."), the Constitution and laws of the State of Hawai'i, I, KIRK W. CALDWELL, hereby issue this Honolulu's COVID-19 Recovery Framework: Order Implementing Tier 1) (the "Order") to further address the emergency initially declared in the Proclamation COVID-19 [Novel Coronavirus] issued on March 4, 2020 through the most recent related Sixth Supplemental Proclamation of Emergency or Disaster (COVID-19 [Novel Coronavirus]) issued on September 23, 2020.
+Rev. Stat."), the Constitution and laws of the State of Hawai'i, I, KIRK W. CALDWELL, hereby issue this Honolulu's COVID-19 Recovery Framework: Amended and Restated Order Implementing Tier 2) (the "Order") to account for the State of Hawai'i's statewide face covering requirement, and further address the emergency initially declared in the Proclamation COVID-19 [Novel Coronavirus] issued on March 4, 2020 through the most recent related Ninth Proclamation of Emergency or Disaster (COVID-19 [Novel Coronavirus]) issued concurrently with this Order.